MelbourneDeveloper/flutter_ioc_container/README.md

 }
 ```

 See more on scoping [here](https://pub.dev/packages/ioc_container#scoping-and-disposal).

 ### Async Injection

-If your dependency requires async initialization, you can do this using 'addAsync'.
+If your dependency requires async initialization, you can do this using `addAsync`.
 You can use the [`FutureBuilder`](https://api.flutter.dev/flutter/widgets/FutureBuilder-class.html) widget to render the object when it is available.
+Async singletons come with a [guarantee of no reentrancy](https://pub.dev/packages/ioc_container/versions/2.0.1-beta#v2-and-async-locking)(async locking), so it is safe to grab the singleton anywhere in the app and the future will resolve once.

  Here's an example:

 ```dart
 import 'dart:async';